-We are committed to reducing the carbon emissions connected to the projects we design and deliver, by retaining more buildings, adopting low carbon materials, reducing waste, committing to circular economy principles.
+We are committed to reducing the carbon emissions connected to the projects we design and deliver, by retaining more buildings, specifying low carbon materials, reducing waste, and committing to circular economy principles

 Our approach to Sustainable design